FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge

 Singh et al. demonstrate a practical method for the Information Bottleneck principle in a compression framework by introducing the bottleneck in the penultimate layer and replacing the distortion loss with the cross-entropy for image classification~\cite{singh2020}.
 Dubois et al. generalized the VIB for multiple downstream tasks and were the first to describe the feature compression task formally~\cite{dubois2021}.
 However, their encoder-only CLIP compressor has over 87 million parameters.
 Both Dubois and Singh et al. consider feature compression for mass storage, i.e., they assume the data is already present at the target server.
 In contrast, we consider how resource-constrained clients must first compress the high-dimensional visual data before sending it over a network.

 Closest to our work is the Entropic Student (ES) proposed by Matsubara et al.~\cite{sc2bench, matsubara2022supervised}, as we follow the same objective of real-time inference with feature compression.
-Nevertheless, they simply apply the learning objective, and a scaled-down version of autoencoder from \cite{balle2017, balle2018}.
-Moreover, they do not analyze the intrinsic differences between feature and image compression nor explain their solution approach.
+Nevertheless, they simply apply the learning objective and a scaled-down version of autoencoder from \cite{balle2017, balle2018}.
 Contrastingly, we carefully examine the problem domain of resource-conscious feature compression to identify underlying issues with current methods, allowing us to conceive novel solutions with significantly better rate-distortion performance.